pock/pock/README.md

 ## To-do
 * Change time format [Done]
 * Incorrect Long tap zone for Control Center buttons [Done]
-* Add system like slider for brightness and volume [Requires rewriting PKSlideableController]
 * Slider icons are wrong for both [Done]
 * Brightness resets
-* Add custom buttons
-* Button to show app specific Touch Bar (+ better icons)
+* Add system like slider for brightness and volume and also two/three finger scroll [Requires rewriting PKSlideableController]
 * Music widget doesn’t handle multiple sources well enough
-* Change order of icon in system group
 * Auto open in window if app is only open in top bar
+* Add custom buttons